Covisint/cui-idm-b2x/docs/features/factories/Theme.md

 Go to the `module.js` file that contains the state you want to set a custom theme for.

 For the following example we are setting a custom theme for the `My Applications` state inside of `app/modules/applications/applications.module.js`.
-We add an `onEnter` callBack to the desired state and in this case we pass the scss class that contains our theme styles using `Theme.get()`
+We add an `onEnter` callBack to the desired state and in this case we pass the scss class that contains our theme styles using `Theme.set()`

 ```
 	.state('applications.myApplications', {